squillero/microgp4/README.md

 > :warning: MicroGP4 is currently [**PRE-ALPHA**](https://en.wikipedia.org/wiki/Software_release_life_cycle#Pre-alpha).

 MicroGP (µGP, ``ugp``) is an evolutionary optimizer able to outperform both human experts and conventional heuristics in finding good solution of hard problems.
 It first creates a set of random solutions, then iteratively refines and enhances them using the result of their evaluations together with structural information.
-Different techniques --- some inspired by the mechanisms of natural evolution --- are used to explore efficiently the search space.
+Different techniques — some inspired by the mechanisms of natural evolution — are used to explore efficiently the search space.

 #### Installation

-MicroGP is on PyPi ([project/microgp](https://pypi.org/project/microgp/)) and you can install it using [`pip`](https://en.wikipedia.org/wiki/Pip_Pip_%28package_manager%29):
+MicroGP4 is on PyPi ([project/microgp](https://pypi.org/project/microgp/)) and you can install it using [`pip`](https://en.wikipedia.org/wiki/Pip_Pip_%28package_manager%29):

 ```shell script
 pip install microgp
 ```

+The following packages are exploited if present, but are not required: [`matplotlib`](https://pypi.org/project/matplotlib/), [`psutil`](https://pypi.org/project/psutil/), [`coloredlogs`](https://pypi.org/project/coloredlogs/).

 #### Documentation